 Uber won’t pick you up from the terminal at Ezeiza International Airport (EZE) in Buenos Aires.
 And Uber’s won’t stop anywhere that taxis are located.

 If you’re landing at a time when the terminals are busy, you could experience surge pricing.
 If surge pricing kicks in the Uber’s will be ridiculously expensive.
-Up to 10x their normal price and they could charge as much as $250 for a ride into town.
+Up to 10x their normal price and they could charge as much as US$250 for a ride into town.

 Always check the price before accepting a ride with Uber in Argentina.
 And work out what it will cost you in your home currency (use xe.com).